mirzaianov/26-test-entities-canvas/README.md

 ## Description

-A test project that renders a table of entities in Canvas
+A test project that renders a table of entities in `Canvas`

 ### Features

-1. A dataset visualization as a table using Canvas
+- A dataset visualization as a table using `Canvas`
-2. The list view of entities with the Edit & Remove buttons
+- The list view of entities with the `Edit` & `Remove` buttons
-3. CRUD operations with entities
+- CRUD operations with entities
-4. A view of a single entity with an ability to change `name`, `coordinate` & `labels`
+- A view of a single entity with an ability to change `Name`, `Coordinate` & `Labels`

 ### Dependencies